wasimranacse/full-website/README.md

 # full-website
-This is a full and professional website with features.
-You can pull codes and customize it as per your needs.
+This is a full and professional website with features using Django.
+You can pull the codes and customize it as per your needs.